 Ohio Automation Mine Ventilation and Planning Software for Underground Sites

-Ohio Automation specialises in mine planning software for the underground mining sector.
+Ohio Automation specializes in mine planning, ventilation and water software for underground mines

 Our integrated computer-aided mine planning software (ICAMPS) products run on the AutoCAD platform (2010 and above) so that you have full accessibility to all functions and commands.